 Since the initial Bulletin article was published, more Standards referred to in OIML D 11 were revised or replaced.
 Therefore, the Secretary of TC 5/SC 1 carried out an updated overview of changes in the Standards referred to.
 Initially, this was intended to be published again in the OIML Bulletin but it was observed that this would lead to a relatively large article.
 Therefore, in a discussion with the BIML Director on 22 September 2006, it was concluded that publication as an Expert Report on the OIML web site would be more appropriate.
 Another advantage of such a publication is that it can easily be updated at any moment.
-This resulted in the publication of Expert Report E 5 (2006).
+This resulted in the publication of Expert Report E 5:2006.
 As updating Standards is a continuous process, in 2008 it was deemed appropriate to review this publication and a new edition was published (2008).
+Again in 2009 a review was carried out, resulting in this third, revised edition.